mistermicheels/learning-notes/architecture-design/Deployable-components.md

         -   There must be some overarching theme or purpose that everything within a release shares
         -   The fact that classes and modules in a release share the same version numbering and same release documentation should make sense to both the author and the users
     -   Releases of shareable software components/modules must produce the proper notifications and release documentation
-        -   Release numbers are important for measuring compatibility and for communicating changes
+        -   Version numbers are important for measuring compatibility and for communicating changes
         -   See also [Semantic Versioning](https://semver.org/)
             -   breaking.new-features.fixes
     -   This principle is inclusive: tends to make components larger